MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

-# Lab 02a - Manage Subscriptions and RBAC
+# Lab 02: Manage Subscriptions,RBAC and Governance

-## Lab introduction
+## Overview

-In this lab, you learn about role-based access control.
-You learn how to use permissions and scopes to control what actions identities can and cannot perform.
-You also learn how to make subscription management easier using management groups.
+In this lab, you will explore role-based access control (RBAC) to manage permissions and scopes, enabling precise control over actions that identities can perform.
+You will also simplify subscription management by organizing all Azure subscriptions under a management group and configuring permissions to allow virtual machine management and support request submissions.

-## Lab scenario

-To simplify management of Azure resources in your organization, you have been tasked with implementing the following functionality:

-- Creating a management group that includes all your Azure subscriptions.

-- Granting permissions to submit support requests for all subscriptions in the management group.
-The permissions should be limited only to:

-    - Create and manage virtual machines
-    - Create support request tickets (do not include adding Azure providers)

 ## Interactive lab simulations